Two-phase eigenvalue problem on thin domains with Neumann boundary condition: Asymptotic behavior of eigenvalues if the interface is a sphere

 \section{Asymptotic behavior of eigenvalues if the interface is a sphere}

 If $\lamk$ is not simple, it is difficult to get more precise asymptotic behavior of the eigenvalues in general.
 If the interface $\Gamma$ is a sphere, however, we can obtain it although the eigenvalues of the sphere are not simple.
 The idea of the proof is to take $\psi = \sum^{k(j+1) -1}_{p=k(j)} \alpha^{p,1}_{k} \Phi_{p} \phi_{1}$ as the test function in \eqref{eigenequation} and use a property of the coefficients of the second fundamental form of the sphere.
 Now, we denote by $S^{n-1}(r)$ the $n-1$ dimensional sphere with radius $r > 0$.
-First of all, we will consider the coefficients of the second fundamental form of $S^{n-1}(r)$. \begin{lem} If $\Gamma = S^{n-1}(r)$, then $b_{ij} = (-1/r) g_{0,ij}$. \end{lem} \begin{proof} Since $\Gamma = S^{n-1}(r)$, the outward normal vector $\nu_{\Gamma}$ to $\Gamma$ is represented by $\xi / r$.
-By \eqref{second}, we have
+First of all, we will consider the coefficients of the second fundamental form of $S^{n-1}(r)$.